rastridge/newnuxt3132/README.md

 - site sourced from github repository "rastridge/newnuxt3132"
 - All ENV variables must be registered
 - All redirects from old website URLs handled by \_redirect file
-- Dreamhost buffalorugby.org is DNS only - No web hosting
+- Dreamhost buffalorugby.org is DNS only - No web HOST
 - Set up Netlify custom external domain for site 'buffalorugby.org' via Dreamhost
 - Maintain DNS for email and media subdomain for buffalorugby.org at Dreamhost Domain configuration